nekrut/BMMB554/2025/hm1.md

 5. **Locate the TaxID:**
    Click on the relevant entry.
 On the detail page, you will see the organism’s information, including the NCBI Taxonomy ID (TaxID).
 For the Somali wild ass, the TaxID is typically listed as **9838**.

-By following these steps, you can easily find the NCBI TaxID for the Somali wild ass or any other organism.

 ### Retrieve a list of SRA datasets for this organism

 You can retrieve SRA accessions for an organism using its TaxID by following these steps on the NCBI SRA website: